BinaryIgor/Eventsql/README.md

 SET last_event_id = :id,
     last_consumption_at = :now
 WHERE topic = :topic AND name = :c_name AND partition = 0;

+COMMIT;
 ```

-Limitation being that if consumer is partitioned, it must have the exact same number of partition as in the topic
+Limitation being that if consumer is partitioned, it must have the exact same number of partition as the topic
-definition.
+definition has.
 It's a rather acceptable tradeoff and easy to enforce at the library level.

 ## How to use it